Before the day

 There are two common ways to resolve the tension.
 One is creative: keep the vision steady, face current reality clearly, and learn or act so reality moves closer to the vision.
 The other is relief-seeking: lower the vision, soften the facts, distract yourself, or explain the gap away so the discomfort fades.

 The practice is to notice the emotional pull without letting it quietly shrink the goal.
-Hold both sides clearly: current reality and desired future.
+Hold both sides clearly: current reality and desired future, then choose actions that move reality towards the vision.

 Before you move on